DETAILED ACTION

 Claims 1-3 and 5 are rejected under 35 U.S.C.
 103 as being unpatentable over Voigt et al. (“5-Biochemistry of Cocoa Fermentation”, Cocoa and Coffee Fermentations, CRC Press LLC, October 2014, pp. 193-225) as evidenced by Salger et al. (“Taste Modulating Peptides from Overfermented Cocoa Beans”, J. Agric.
 Food Chem, 67, (2019), pp. 4311-4320).

-Regarding claims 1-3, Voigt et al. disclose a overfermented cocoa beans (i.e., flavor composition- p.
+Regarding claims 1-3, Voigt et al. disclose overfermented cocoa beans (i.e., flavor composition- p.
 195/Figure 5.1 demonstrating the cocoa beans comprising flavor components).

-As evidenced by Salger et al.. the taste modulating peptides, pGlu-Glu-Glu (i.e., pyro-Glutamyl-glutamyl-glutamic acid), pGlu-Gln-Ala-Thr (i.e., pyro-Glutamyl-glutaminyl-alanyl-threonine), Arg-Met-Pro (i.e., Arginyl-methionyl-proline) and Asn-Asn-Ala-Leu (i.e., asparaginyl-asparaginyl-alanyl-leucine) have been identified in overfermented cocoa beans (p.
+As evidenced by Salger et al.. the taste modulating peptides, pGlu-Glu-Glu (i.e., pyro-glutamyl-glutamyl-glutamic acid), pGlu-Gln-Ala-Thr (i.e., pyro-glutamyl-glutaminyl-alanyl-threonine), Arg-Met-Pro (i.e., Arginyl-methionyl-proline) and Asn-Asn-Ala-Leu (i.e., asparaginyl-asparaginyl-alanyl-leucine) have been identified in overfermented cocoa beans (p.
 4313/Identification of Taste Modulators, p.
 4315/Table 1).
 Moreover, the taste modulating peptides, pGlu-Glu-Glu, pGlu-Gln-Ala-Thr, Arg-Met-Pro and Asn-Asn-Ala-Leu are known to be salt enhancing (p.
 4316/Table 2).

 Regarding claim 5, Voigt et al. disclose all of the claim limitations as set forth above.
 As evidenced by Salger et al. overfermented cocoa beans are known to comprise unami enhancing peptides, e.g., seryl-prolyl-valine (p.
 4315/Table 1).

-Claims 1-3, 5 and 7 are rejected under 35 U.S.C.
+Claims 1-3, 5, 7 and 15 are rejected under 35 U.S.C.
 103 as being unpatentable over Jinap et al. (“Flavour evaluation of chocolate formulated from cocoa beans from different countries”, Food Control, Vol. 5, No. 2, (1995), pp. 105-110) in view of Voigt et al. (“5-Biochemistry of Cocoa Fermentation”, Cocoa and Coffee Fermentations, CRC Press LLC, October 2014, pp. 193-225) and as evidenced by Salger et al. (“Taste Modulating Peptides from Overfermented Cocoa Beans”, J. Agric.
 Food Chem, 67, (2019), pp. 4311-4320).

-Regarding claims 1-3, Jinap et al. disclose chocolate made with roasted dried and fermented cocoa beans (i.e., flavor composition -Abstract, p.
+Regarding claims 1-3, 7 and 15, Jinap et al. disclose chocolate made with roasted dried and fermented cocoa beans (i.e., flavor composition -Abstract, p.
 106/Bean samples and Chocolate formulation).
 Jinap et al. disclose flavor precursors are formed during prefermentation, fermentation and drying processes.
 Jinap et al. disclose these compounds react with each other during roasting to product chocolate flavor (p.
 105/Introduction).
 Jinap et al. disclose the chocolate flavor could be described as strong, moderate or week and classified as acidic, bitter, fruity, burnt, hammy, musty, nutty and sweet (p.
 106/Sensory evaluation).

 Jinap et al. is silent with respect to roasted dried cocoa bean originating from overfermented cocoa beans.

-As evidenced by Salger et al.. the taste modulating peptides, pGlu-Glu-Glu (i.e., pyro-Glutamyl-glutamyl-glutamic acid), pGlu-Gln-Ala-Thr (i.e., pyro-Glutamyl-glutaminyl-alanyl-threonine), Arg-Met-Pro (i.e., Arginyl-methionyl-proline) and Asn-Asn-Ala-Leu (i.e., asparaginyl-asparaginyl-alanyl-leucine) have been identified in overfermented cocoa beans (p.
+Voigt et al. teach overfermented cocoa beans having ham-like flavor (i.e., hammy flavor- p.
+195/Figure 5.1 demonstrating the cocoa beans comprising flavor components).
+Moreover, as evidenced by Salger et al.. the taste modulating peptides, pGlu-Glu-Glu (i.e., pyro-Glutamyl-glutamyl-glutamic acid), pGlu-Gln-Ala-Thr (i.e., pyro-Glutamyl-glutaminyl-alanyl-threonine), Arg-Met-Pro (i.e., Arginyl-methionyl-proline) and Asn-Asn-Ala-Leu (i.e., asparaginyl-asparaginyl-alanyl-leucine) have been identified in overfermented cocoa beans (p.
 4313/Identification of Taste Modulators, p.
 4315/Table 1).
 Moreover, the taste modulating peptides, pGlu-Glu-Glu, pGlu-Gln-Ala-Thr, Arg-Met-Pro and Asn-Asn-Ala-Leu are known to be salt enhancing (p.
 4316/Table 2).

 Regarding claim 5, modified Jinap et al. disclose all of the claim limitations as set forth above.
 As evidenced by Salger et al. overfermented cocoa beans are known to comprise unami enhancing peptides, e.g., seryl-prolyl-valine (p.
 4315/Table 1).

 Claim 4 is rejected under 35 U.S.C.
-103 as being unpatentable over Jinap et al. (“Flavour evaluation of chocolate formulated from cocoa beans from different countries”, Food Control, Vol. 5, No. 2, (1995), pp. 105-110) in view of Voigt et al. (“5-Biochemistry of Cocoa Fermentation”, Cocoa and Coffee Fermentations, CRC Press LLC, October 2014, pp. 193-225) and as evidenced by Salger et al. (“Taste Modulating Peptides from Overfermented Cocoa Beans”, J. Agric.
-Food Chem, 67, (2019), pp. 4311-4320) as applied to claim 1, and further in view of Seasoned Advice (“What is the function of salt in chocolate”, https://cooking.stackexchange.com/questions/82574/what-is-the-function-of-salt-in-chocolate, June 23, 2017, downloaded August 27, 2025).
+103 as being unpatentable over Voigt et al. (“5-Biochemistry of Cocoa Fermentation”, Cocoa and Coffee Fermentations, CRC Press LLC, October 2014, pp. 193-225) and as evidenced by Salger et al. (“Taste Modulating Peptides from Overfermented Cocoa Beans”, J. Agric.
+Food Chem, 67, (2019), pp. 4311-4320) as applied to claim 1, and further in view of Jinap et al. (“Flavour evaluation of chocolate formulated from cocoa beans from different countries”, Food Control, Vol. 5, No. 2, (1995), pp. 105-110).

 Seasoned Advice teaches the idea of adding sea salt (i.e., sodium chloride) to chocolate.
 Seasoned Advice teaches salt tends to enhance tastes and makes flavor pop.
 Seasoned Advice also teaches sea salt is a flavor enhancer, i.e., enhances the flavor of the chocolate.